Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 ***Improved Spellsunder.*** Whenever you use Spellsunder, you add your Intelligence modifier (minimum of +1) to the attack roll you make.

-***Improved AC.*** Your Blade Dance Armor Class bonus becomes +3.
+***Improved AC.*** Your Blade Dance Armour Class bonus becomes +3.

 ### Level 20: Master of Blades

 You have reached the apex of your Order and been granted the title of Master of Blades.
-You are always considered to be under the effects of your Blade Dance so long as you are not wearing heavy armor or wielding a heavy weapon.
+You are always considered to be under the effects of your Blade Dance so long as you are not wearing heavy armour or wielding a heavy weapon.

 Also, when you take the Attack action while in your Blade Dance, you make one additional attack as part of that action.